kubernetes/enhancements/keps/sig-api-machinery/5958-client-opt-out-managedfields/README.md

 ### Graduation Criteria

+The feature uses two independent gates with their own maturities.
+The server-side serializer is inert unless a client opts in via the `Accept` header, so it carries little risk and is introduced directly at Beta maturity.
+The client-side gate controls whether in-tree controllers actually drop `managedFields`, which is the part that carries rollout risk, so it starts at Alpha maturity.
+The milestones below describe the KEP's overall progression.

 #### Alpha

-- Feature implemented.
-Two feature gates are introduced:
-  - `ManagedFieldsOptOut` (Server-side, in `kube-apiserver`): Introduced at **Alpha** and disabled by default, gating whether the API server recognizes the `drop=metadata.managedFields` parameter in the `Accept` header.
+- `ManagedFieldsOptOut` (server-side, in `kube-apiserver`): introduced at **Beta** feature-gate maturity, enabled by default.
+Recognizes the `drop=metadata.managedFields` `Accept` parameter for JSON and Protobuf across GET, LIST, WATCH, PUT, POST, and PATCH.
-  - `ManagedFieldsOptOutClient` (Client-side, in `client-go`): Introduced at **Alpha** and disabled by default.
-This gate controls whether internal Kubernetes clients (e.g., `kube-scheduler`, `kube-controller-manager`) send the `Accept` header to drop `managedFields`.
-Independent of the server-side gate so client and server rollouts can be staged separately.
+- `ManagedFieldsOptOutClient` (client-side, in `client-go`): introduced at **Alpha** feature-gate maturity, disabled by default.
+Controls whether in-tree clients (`kube-scheduler`, `kube-controller-manager`) send the `Accept` header to drop `managedFields`.
-- Support for GET, LIST, WATCH, PUT, POST, and PATCH operations in the API server.
-- `Accept` parameter `drop=metadata.managedFields` recognized by the API server.

 #### Beta

-- `ManagedFieldsOptOutClient` is promoted to Beta and enabled by default.
+- `ManagedFieldsOptOutClient` (client-side) promoted to Beta and enabled by default; in-tree controllers use the opt-out by default.
-- Integration with major clients/controllers (e.g., kube-scheduler, kube-controller-manager) to use the opt-out is enabled by default.
 - Performance benchmarks confirming savings in API server and clients.
+- User-facing documentation published in [kubernetes/website].

 #### GA

-- Both feature gates (`ManagedFieldsOptOut` and `ManagedFieldsOptOutClient`) removed.
-- Full documentation on usage and benefits.
-- The feature has been available in Beta for at least 2 releases to ensure sufficient soak time.
+- In-tree controllers have run with the opt-out enabled by default for at least 2 releases with no related regressions.
+- Both feature gates locked to their default values (removed 3 releases later).

 ### Upgrade / Downgrade Strategy